Gallbladder Surgery or Cholecystectomy

 The gallbladder is then sent off to pathology to ensure that there is no trace of cancer or other abnormalities of the organ.
 This involves cutting the gallbladder open and examining the color and texture of both the gallbladder itself and the gallstones.
 Gallbladder cancer is a very rare but aggressive form of cancer and it is always prudent to rule it out.
 Having gallstones is not a risk factor for gallbladder cancer, however extremely large gallstones may increase the relative risk of cancer very slightly.
 Overall risk still remains very low.

 Recovery and Aftercare

-Once home, dietary and exercise restrictions are minimal.
-Patients may experience some constipation due to the general anesthesia and any narcotic pain medication they may be taking.
-Patients are encouraged to start walking right away, within the bounds of their abilities to ward off the potential for blood clots or deep vein thrombosis.
-At around two weeks, patients will follow up with their surgeon to evaluate the recovery process.
+You may experience some constipation due to the general anesthesia and any narcotic pain medication you may be taking.
+You will be encouraged to start walking right away, within the bounds of your abilities to minimize the potential for blood clots or deep vein thrombosis.
+At around two weeks, you will follow up with your surgeon to evaluate the recovery process.

 Will I gain weight after a gallbladder removal?

 One of the common misconceptions that you may read online is that you will gain weight due to the gallbladder removal surgery.
 There is no support to the theory that the surgery itself causes any weight gain.
 More than likely, you will have been avoiding many fatty and high sugar foods because they would have triggered a gallstone attack prior to surgery.
 With a more liberal diet and no self-limiting attacks to stop you, there is the potential to start eating less healthy foods and ultimately gain weight after surgery.
 However, with a good postoperative diet and exercise regimen, weight gain should not be an issue.

 Will I have gastrointestinal issues after my gallbladder removal?